unboundsecurity/casp-express-deploy/casp-terraform/README.md

 Also, refer to the [CASP BYOW JS Demo](https://github.com/unbound-tech/CASP-BYOW-JS-Demo) for sample code.

-## 1.3 Terminating UKC
+## 1.3 Terminating CASP
-Use this command to terminate UKC.
+Use this command to terminate CASP.
    ```
    $ terraform destroy
    ```